 Vitamin C helps the body produce collagen and maintains the integrity of connective tissues in bones, cartilage, tendons, and ligaments.
 In German Shepherd puppies, this can aid in developing strong, flexible joints that can better withstand the physical demands of their active lifestyle.

-Research suggests vitamin C has anti-inflammatory properties that prevent and manage early joint inflammation.
+Research suggests it has anti-inflammatory properties that prevent and manage early joint inflammation.
 While vitamin C is not a cure for joint disorders, supplementing a growing puppy’s diet with vitamin C may help reduce the severity of symptoms and contribute to healthier skeletal development.

 3. Enhancing Cognitive Function